 3.1.10 Do issuers pay fees to file on SEDI?
 What are they, how are they paid and when?
+[Revised August 19, 2005]

 SEDI issuers pay fees, but these are fees payable in the SEDAR system as SEDAR annual filing service charges related to SEDI.
-The fees for 2003 are to be implemented by the SEDAR operator, CDS, in SEDAR in a code update on May 12, 2003.
-The annual filing service charges for 2003 are set out in CSA Staff Notice 13-311 Changes to SEDAR Annual Filing Service Charges.
+The fees are implemented by the SEDAR operator, CDS, in SEDAR in code updates.
+The annual filing service charges effective as of January 1, 2005 are set out in CSA Staff Notice 13-314 2005 Changes to SEDAR Annual Filing Service Charges.